 - Nicotine/tobacco use

-LGBTQIA+ people are also less likely to have a regular health care provider.
+LGBTQ+ people are also less likely to have a regular health care provider.

 , Human Rights Campaign